-Please note that we are not lawyers ourselves and we don’t want you to get the impression that we are; you can ask your lawyer about how you can implement these documents or we can introduce you one we trust if you’re working with our team.
+Please note that we are not lawyers and we don’t want you to get the impression that we are; you can ask your lawyer or we can recommend you one that we work with.

-An emergency fund serves as an interim source of cash flow to take care of your basic costs of living while you’re searching for another source of income.
+An emergency fund can serve as an interim source of cash flow to take care of your basic costs of living while you’re searching for another source of income.

 As we all well know, a post-secondary, college or university education in Canada is one of the most expensive in the world but yet we can not deny the fact that our children will have a better shot in building their financial lives if they finish their post-secondary degrees.

 RESP is a great program for parents or grandparents who are looking to give their kids or grandchildren a head-start in life by investing in building their post-secondary education funds.